 Grigorieva filed a restraining order against Gibson alleging that the actor and director struck her in the face, according to her spokesman, Stephen Jaffe.

-Grigorieva has also spoken with sheriff's deputies and has provided a statement to them in their domestic violence investigation, Jaffe told CNN Friday.
+Grigorieva has spoken with sheriff's deputies and has provided a statement to them in their domestic violence investigation, Jaffe told CNN Friday.
+The publicist said Grigorieva did not initiate the investigation.

-The recordings "will be part of the investigation," Los Angeles County Sheriff's spokesman Steve Whitmore said on Monday.
+The recordings "will be part of the investigation," Los Angeles County Sheriff spokesman Steve Whitmore said on Monday.

 It is not known how RadarOnline obtained the recordings.
 Jaffe said Friday that the site did not receive them from Grigorieva.